-It is very common to be unsure of the first steps you should take to start building or rebuilding your credit but a safe step to consider is a Credit Builder Loan (CBL).
+It is very common to be unsure of the first steps you should take to start building or rebuilding your credit.
+Credit Builder Loans offer an accessible and affordable way to build credit.

 Upon making your final payment, you will have access to the entire loan amount, less any fees and interest charged.

 The payments are reported to the three major credit bureaus which will help your payment history and should help build your credit.

 This is one of the easiest to access credit building options available since there are no credit checks and pretty much anybody can get approved for a loan.